ThomasCarstens/jekyll/_posts/project/2020-06-23-bot-drives-to-waypoint.md

 -	Face recognition and wrapping it up in ROS
 -	More on Action Servers with ROS and SMACH

+## Summary

 Robot autonomy can be achieved with various levels of implementation.

 -	Functionality: The functionality of the robot can be tested with various virtual simulators.
 It is the case here that OpenCV code is tested in a Gazebo simulator, using a custom robot model and camera.

 Infrastructure: Transferring this functionality to a real robot.
 This use of ROS If our inputs and outputs need to network over a communication protocol.
 Most often, our robots must transmit information over wifi to a basestation.
 Such information can be used to issue commands to the robot remotely and assist the robot, but also can for observational purposes, to record data issued by the robot.
-These can be done in different configurations:
+These can be done in different configurations as explained in this overview.
--	Server-client: activated by client
--	Request-response: